EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 --- back

+# Group Joining Based on the ACE Framework # {#join-ACE-framework}

+The join process to register an endpoint as a new member of a multicast group MAY be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+With reference to the terminology defined in OAuth 2.0 {{RFC6749}}:

+* The joining endpoint acts as Client;

+* The Group Manager acts as Resource Server, exporting one join-resource for each multicast group it is responsible for;

+* An Authorization Server enables and enforces authorized access of the joining endpoint to the Group Manager and its join-resources.

+Then, in accordance with {{I-D.seitz-ace-oscoap-profile}}, the joining endpoint and the Group Manager rely on OSCOAP {{RFC7252}} for secure communication and consider Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.selander-ace-cose-ecdhe}} as a possible method to establish key material.

+The joining endpoint sends to the Group Manager an OSCOAP request to access the join-resource associated to the multicast group to join.
+The Group Manager replies with an OSCOAP response including the Common Context associated to that group (see {{sec-context}}).
+In case the Group Manager is configured to store the public keys of group members, the joining endpoint additionally provides the Group Manager with its own public key, and MAY request from the Group Manager the public keys of the endpoints currently present in the group (see {{ssec-provisioning-of-public-keys}}).

+Both the joining endpoint and the Group Manager MUST adopt secure communication also for any message exchange with the Authorization Server.
+To this end, different alternatives are possible, including OSCOAP and DTLS {{RFC6347}}.

-# Use Cases # {#sec-use-cases}
+# List of Use Cases # {#sec-use-cases}

 Group Communication for CoAP {{RFC7390}} provides the necessary background for multicast-based CoAP communication, with particular reference to low-power and lossy networks (LLNs) and resource constrained environments.
 The interested reader is encouraged to first read {{RFC7390}} to understand the non-security related details.
-This section lists a number of possible use cases that benefit from secure group communication.
+This section discusses a number of use cases that benefit from secure group communication.
 Specific security requirements for these use cases are discussed in {{sec-requirements}}.

 * Lighting control: consider a building equipped with IP-connected lighting devices, switches, and border routers.
 The devices are organized into groups according to their physical location in the building.
 For instance, lighting devices and switches in a room or corridor can be configured as members of a single multicast group.
 Switches are then used to control the lighting devices by sending on/off/dimming commands to all lighting devices in a group, while border routers connected to an IP network backbone (which is also multicast-enabled) can be used to interconnect routers in the building.
 Consequently, this would also enable logical multicast groups to be formed even if devices in the lighting group may be physically in different subnets (e.g. on wired and wireless networks).
 Connectivity between ligthing devices may be realized, for instance, by means of IPv6 and (border) routers supporting 6LoWPAN {{RFC4944}}{{RFC6282}}.
 Group communication enables synchronous operation of a group of connected lights, ensuring that the light preset (e.g. dimming level or color) of a large group of luminaires are changed at the same perceived time.
 This is especially useful for providing a visual synchronicity of light effects to the user.
 Devices may reply back to the switches that issue on/off/dimming commands, in order to report about the execution of the requested operation (e.g. OK, failure, error) and their current operational status.